-During 2015-16 Infection Prevention Policies from both hospitals were updated and integrated into an innovative question and answers manual and an overarching policy, this significantly enhances the quick location of key infection prevention guidance by our front line staff.
+An Infection Prevention Questions and Answers Manual, with an overarching policy is in place at UHNM this significantly enhances the quick location of key infection prevention guidance by our front line staff.

 The overarching policy is written in line with the Trust Governance policy which outlines requirements for responsibility, audit and monitoring of policies to provide assurance that policies are being adhered to.